Kopano-dev/kapi/README.md

 It takes a comma seperated value of plugin IDs as the plugin defined it during its build time.
 If the `--plugins` parameter is empty (the default), all plugins found will be activated.

+The `--iss` parameter points to an OpenID Connect issuer with support for discovery (Kopano Konnect).
+On start, the service will try discover OIDC details and allow Bearer authentication with access tokens once successful.
+The `--iss` parameter is mandatory.

 ## Plugins